Kilgore High School

-Kilgore High School is a public high school located in the city of Kilgore, Gregg County, Texas, United States and classified as a 4A school by the University Interscholastic League (UIL).
-It is a part of the Kilgore Independent School District located in southwest Gregg County.
+Kilgore High School is a public high school in Kilgore, Texas, United States.
+It is classified as a 4A school by the University Interscholastic League (UIL), and is part of the Kilgore Independent School District.
 In 2022, the school was given an Accountability Rating of 'B' by the Texas Education Agency.

-The district includes the majority of Kilgore and a section of Lake Cherokee.

-Athletics
+Extracurricular activities

 The Kilgore Bulldogs compete in the following sports: